HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}

 Indentation before a rule is used to set a context for the [path](#fsh-paths) on that rule.
 When one rule is indented below another, the full path of the indented rule or rules is obtained by prepending the path from the previous less-indented rule or rules.
-The level of indentation can be reduced to indicate that a rule should not use the context of the preceding rule.
+The level of indentation MAY be reduced to indicate that a rule should not use the context of the preceding rule.
 The full path of all rules is resolved from the context specified by indentation before any rules are applied.

-Two spaces represent one level of indentation.
-This is not configurable.
-Rules can only be indented in increments of two spaces.
-They can be un-indented by any multiple of two spaces.
+Two spaces SHALL represent one level of indentation.
+Rules SHALL only be indented in increments of two spaces and un-indented by any multiple of two spaces.

 [Path rules](#path-rules) are rules containing only a path.
-They can be used to set a path as context for subsequent rules, without any other effect.
+They are used to set a path as context for subsequent rules, without any other effect.

 Some types of rules, for example [flag rules](#flag-rules), can involve multiple paths.
 If multiple paths are specified in a rule that sets context for subsequent rules (such as a flag rule with multiple targets), the last path is used as context.
 When multiple paths are specified in an indented rule, context is applied to all paths.
 See examples below for details.